SLIIT-R25-002/image-processing-service/README.md

 - Detect urban structures and materials in images using object detection (YOLOv8).
 - Generate pixel-level segmentation masks for each detected object using SAM.
-- Classify segmented regions into surface types (e.g., asphalt, vegetation, concrete).
+- Classify segmented regions into surface types.
 - Calculate surface area coverage of each material type using mask and bounding box data.

 ---